Recalibrating Employee Experience in the Post-Covid World

 This would also give rise to greater flexibility, for example, many companies will start allowing employees to bring their own devices (BYOD).
 However, when companies enable BYOD, it is necessary that they also implement seamless security measures that can safeguard confidential corporate data on personal devices.

 Aside from this, greater significance will also need to be given to creating a collaborative culture.
-Employers will continue to take measures like introducing buddy-programs or mentor-mentee systems in their organisations to prevent managers from getting overwhelmed by the emerging responsibilities in a digital work arrangement.
+Employers will continue to take measures like introducing buddy-programs or mentor-mentee systems in their organizations to prevent managers from getting overwhelmed by the emerging responsibilities in a digital work arrangement.

 Trends prove that the post-Covid world will completely reset the workplace as we know it.
 Employees will have different expectations from their employers while HR managers will have to look at different policies for employee satisfaction and engagement.
 To dive deeper into this topic and gain insights into the valuable points shared by the respected panelists, watch the full panel discussion here.